moloned/cto_maverick/_posts/2020-01-17-first-post.md

 And the wiring required to transmit the weight from a register or memory to the multiplier is one bit wide

 In a nanometer world where wiring is now the most costly element of a System on Chip (SoC) this is a big deal

+## Why this is a big deal

+The challenge until now has that while BNNs are very attractive from a power/area/cost/frequency perspective this big challenge was the degradation in network accuracy

+As we all know network accuracy is key to being able to deploy a product or service based upon it as 50% accuracy means you might as well flip a coin as pay heed to the output of your deep network

+The jury has been out on whether it is possible to trade off an increase in the complexity of BNN networks against higher accuracy

+By that I mean recover the accuracy lost in simply quantising all the weights to 1-bit by making much wider and potentially much deeper networks

+This has been the focus of a lot of academic effort and a few startups over the past 3-4 years

+Clearly this must have yielded fruit for Apple to have paid $200M